simpliko/wpadverts/readme.txt

 "Save Changes" button without actually changing anything, this should reset router and fix URLs.

 == Changelog ==

+= 1.0.10 - 2016-09-12 =

+* TRANSLATION: Portugese
+* NEW: Contact Form Module (you can enable it from wp-admin / Classifieds / Options)
+* FIXED: adverts_config() causing a fatal error in WP-CLI
+* FIXED: JavaScript error on Pricings list
+* FIXED: 'advert' class replaced with 'classified' on Advert details pages (to avoid AdBlockers)

 = 1.0.9 - 2016-08-14 =